Norovirus-like illness associated with Dave and Buster's in Auburn

-The restaurant is working cooperatively with Public Health; they closed on April 5, 2019, and remained closed through the weekend for a thorough cleaning and disinfection.
+The restaurant worked cooperatively with Public Health; they closed on April 5, 2019, and remained closed through the weekend for a thorough cleaning and disinfection.
 All ready-to-eat foods processed before the restaurant was disinfected were discarded.
 Investigators reviewed the requirement that ill staff are not allowed to work until they are symptom-free for at least 48 hours, and provided education about preventing the spread of norovirus — including proper handwashing and preventing bare hand contact with ready-to-eat foods.
 Restaurant management was also given guidance for use of appropriate disinfection agents against norovirus.

 Investigators revisited the restaurant on April 6, 2019, to ensure appropriate cleaning and disinfection had been started and to gather more details about employee illnesses.
 Investigators reviewed the requirement with restaurant management and staff that ill staff are not allowed to return to work until they are symptom-free for at least 48 hours.